- Building Apache Spark

 Speeding up Compilation

-Developers who compile Spark frequently may want to speed up compilation; e.g., by using Zinc (for developers who build with Maven) or by avoiding re-compilation of the assembly JAR (for developers who build with SBT).
+Developers who compile Spark frequently may want to speed up compilation; e.g., by avoiding re-compilation of the assembly JAR (for developers who build with SBT).
 For more information about how to do this, refer to the Useful Developer Tools page.

 When building on an encrypted filesystem (if your home directory is encrypted, for example), then the Spark build might fail with a “Filename too long” error.
 As a workaround, add the following in the configuration args of the